An Official Website of the Commonwealth of Kentucky

 Preservation easements are some of the strongest tools preservationists have to protect historic resources.

 An easement is a legal agreement that assures a property’s historic character will be preserved into perpetuity, by placing restrictions on development or changes to a property or historic site and then transferring these restrictions to a qualified organization charged with ensuring protection and enforcement of the restrictions.
 A property may include a historic building or group of buildings, a parcel of land, or a combination of both.
-Qualified organizations can range from the state historic preservation office or other government agency to nonprofits whose mission includes historic preservation, conservation, or environmental protection.
+Qualified organizations can range from the state historic preservation office or other government agencies to nonprofits whose mission includes historic preservation, conservation, or environmental protection.